polyphony-chat/docs/docs/Protocol Specifications/core.md

 limits the potential damage a compromised ID-Cert can cause.

 For two implementations of polyproto to be interoperable, they must support an overlapping set of digital signature algorithms.
-See [Section 6.5](#65-cryptographic-recommendations) for more information on cryptographic recommendations.
+See [Section 6.5](#65-cryptographic-specifications) for more information on cryptographic specifications.

 #### 6.1.1 Structure of an ID-Cert